freedge/rustintrace/README.md

-  -r, --retransmit <RE>        We will only send after the packets has been seen this many times [default: 5] -m, --max <MAX>              Maximum number of packets we will capture [default: 100000] -q, --quiescing <QUIESCING>  Quiescing time: we will wait that many milli seconds before sending more [default: 2000] -s, --snaplen <SNAPLEN>      Snaplen, we will only resend packets smaller than this size [default: 1500] -v, --verbose
+  -r, --retransmit <RE>        We will only send after the packets has been seen this many times [default: 5] -m, --max <MAX>              Maximum number of packets we will capture [default: 100000] -q, --quiescing <QUIESCING>  Quiescing time: we will wait that many milli seconds before sending more [default: 2000] -s, --snaplen <SNAPLEN>      Snaplen, we will only resend packets smaller than this size [default: 1514] -c, --count <COUNT>          Send the same traceroute this many times [default: 1] -a, --againttl <AGAINTTL>    Use that ttl for newer traceroutes [default: 2] -v, --verbose
   -h, --help                   Print help
 ```